TsimpDim/3RStore/readme.md

 Ooh boy here we go.

 First of all you need [Python 3.x](https://www.python.org/downloads/)
-and Flask:
+Then, go ahead and install PIP.
+Instructions for its installation are available [here](https://pip.pypa.io/en/stable/installing/)

-    pip install Flask
+To make sure all the depedencies are installed run:

-If you don't have Pip, instructions for its installation are available [here](https://pip.pypa.io/en/stable/installing/)
+    pip install -r requirements.txt

 Now, navigate to /3RStore/3RStore and use: